 Before the COVID-19 pandemic, food systems in Timor-Leste were already under stress from many factors, including seasonally recurring food shortages, input supply challenges, low productivity, pests and diseases, and limited access to capital.
 As the situation is now stabilising, ACIAR will establish a new long-term partnership with Timor-Leste to help develop the research system for the benefit for the rural poor.
 The partnership will be strengthened by the opening of an ACIAR Country Office in Dili, in mid-2022.

 While Timor-Leste has made strong progress in recent years, some development indicators remain stubbornly entrenched.
 With 70% of the population living in rural areas, there is a heavy reliance on incomes from semi-subsistence and seasonal food cropping, mixed with small-scale animal husbandry and varying degrees of foraging for wild crops and game.
 Despite many recent improvements in a range of essential services, there is a high prevalence of poverty, with more than 50% of the population facing some level of food and food nutritional insecurity.
-Improving productivity, diversity and returns from agriculture, livestock and fisheries, as well as the functioning of food systems, will remain crucial to overcoming these challenges, with the aim for rural populations to generate sufficient reliable income from agriculture to improve the living conditions and livelihood opportunities of their families.
+Improving productivity, diversity and returns from agriculture, livestock and fisheries, as well as the functioning of food systems, will remain crucial to overcoming these challenges, with the aim for rural populations to generate sufficient reliable income from agriculture to improve their living conditions and livelihood opportunities.

 - improved social protection measures for vulnerable households

 - a renewed focus on the productivity of smallholder agriculture with gradual intensification and improved feed and biosecurity regimes

 - greater efforts to expand private sector market developments and increase employment